anshulyadav32/windows-setup/README.md

 - WSL2 with Ubuntu + Developer Tools
 - Additional Dev Tools (ChatGPT, NOI CLI, ChatGit, etc.)

+### WSL Installation Note

+⚠️ **Important**: Installing WSL requires a system restart.
+The script will:
+1. Install the WSL component
+2. Prompt you to restart your computer
+3. After restart, you'll need to run the script again to complete the installation

+See the [WSL Installation Guide](docs/wsl-guide.md) for detailed instructions or troubleshooting.

 Note: The script will automatically request administrator privileges if needed.

 ### Option 2: Individual Components